laurent409/CloudBox/README.md

 ```

 #### Return
-This API will return to you a String which give you your transaction status or an error report.
+This API will return to you a String which give you the transaction status or an error report.

 ### - Download a zip-file (POST Method)